An Introduction to Geometric Topology: Surfaces

 \chapter{Surfaces}

-A surface is a differentiable manifold of dimension $n=2$.
-Closed orientable surfaces are classified topologically by their Euler characteristic, a complete invariant that also determines their possible geometries: a closed surface has a hyperbolic, flat, or spherical structure if and only if its Euler characteristic is negative, null, or positive.
+A surface is a differentiable manifold of dimension $n=2$, possibly with boundary.
+The closed orientable surfaces are classified topologically by their Euler characteristic, a complete invariant that also determines their possible geometries: a closed surface has a hyperbolic, flat, or spherical structure if and only if its Euler characteristic is negative, null, or positive.

 We devote some time here to expose the topological classification and the geometrisation of closed surfaces.
 Then we describe some of the beautiful features of geometrisation: the geometry of a surface (typically, hyperbolic geometry) can be used to prove in an elegant way various non-trivial topological facts.